[C# Helper]

 This method first copies the left and right subarrays into new arrays left and right.
 The left half includes the indices l through m inclusive.
 The right half includes the indices m + 1 through r inclusive.

 Next the code enters a while loop where i iterates over the left array and j iterates over the right array.
 The value k keeps track of the next position in the array arr.
-(It starts at l so the cod ecopies the left and right values back into the same indices l through r where the values started.)
+(It starts at l so the code copies the left and right values back into the same indices l through r where the values started.)

 Each time through the loop, the code compares left[i] to right[j] to see which value is smaller.
 It copies the smaller value to the next available position arr[k], increments k, and increments i or j as appropriate.

 If right[j] is smaller than left[i], then that represents an inversion.
-When we move right[i] into rr, we move it to the left of each of the items remaining in the left array.
+When we move right[i] into arr, we move it to the left of each of the items remaining in the left array.
 The value right[j] was originally to the right of those items, so each of those represents an inversion.

 To count those, the code adds the number of items in left that have not yet been moved into arr.
 That number is the total number of items in left minus the current position in that array i.